Posted by Travel Admin

 - Consolidate purchases into one or two large shopping bags so you can keep track of everything.

 - Never leave your purchases unattended, even for a few minutes.
+If you must put them down, put them between your feet so that you are straddling them.

 PERSONAL SAFETY IN MALLS